 In addition, you can define the focus difference between every single shot.

 Which value to be selected depends on the object, aperture and focal length.
 Therefore you could not tell which is the best fitting one.
-Best you start with the standard value 5 and change it in case you see issues in the final image.
+Best you start with the standard value of 5 and change it in case you see issues in the final image.
 As a starting point, I determine the distance between the focus points when using the M.Zuiko Digital ED 60mm F2.8 Macro on the closest focus distance

 |Schrittgröße||Distance of focus points on the object|